Old City Hall (Richmond, Virginia): History

 The Old City Hall occupies a site that previously accommodated three notable buildings, all demolished for the new structure.
 The first City Hall, designed by Robert Mills and Maximilian Godefroy and completed in 1818 was demolished because it was considered structurally deficient.
 Also demolished were the Edmund Randolph House, a circa 1800 octagonal-ended house, and the 1853 First Presbyterian Church, which was moved off the site in 1873.
 A design competition was held in 1883, with a design by Elijah E. Myers of Detroit selected in 1884.
 The project was bid twice, and both times the low bids were well above the budget.
 A new competition was held, and a design by Wait & Cutter of Boston was selected.
 Working drawings were prepared in 1886.
 Despite this, later that year the city council reversed its former decision and moved forward with the Myers design.

 Ground was broken for the new structure in 1886, with costs rising from a projected $300,000 to $1,318,349.19.
 Myers was a well-respected architect who had designed the state capitols of Colorado, Idaho, Michigan and Texas, but it was later found that Myers had paid a bribe of $1,500 to ensure that his design would be built.
 Cost overruns were attributed to the massive and ornamented nature of the design.
+From 1900/05 to 1913, City Hall was the tallest building in both Richmond and Virginia until being surpassed by the First National Bank Building.
 By 1915, with the popularity of the Beaux-Arts style, proposals were made to demolish City Hall to create a mall aligned with the northern side of the Virginia State Capitol.
 Renewed demolition threats surfaced in the 1970s, but the building was restored in the early 1980s and is used for offices.

 The Old City Hall was listed on the National Register of Historic Places on October 1, 1969 and was designated a U.S. National Historic Landmark in 1971.